hashgraph/hedera-sdk-tck/test-specifications/accountUpdateTransaction.md

-# Update account - Test specification
+# AccountUpdateTransaction - Test specification

 ## Description:

-This test specification for updating an account is to be one of many for testing the functionality of the Hedera SDKs.
+This test specification for the AccountUpdateTransaction is to be one of many for testing the functionality of the Hedera SDKs.
 The SDK under test will use the language specific JSON-RPC server return responses back to the test driver.

 ## Design: